Dizzy Mizz Lizzy: Second reunion and Forward in Reverse (2014–2017)

-On October 20, 2014, Christensen wrote the abbreviation "DML2015" on his Facebook wall, indicating a second reunion of his former band Dizzy Mizz Lizzy.
+On 20 October 2014, Christensen wrote the abbreviation "DML2015" on his Facebook wall, indicating a second reunion of his former band Dizzy Mizz Lizzy.
 Two days later, they revealed that they had written new songs and that six shows in Denmark were booked for April–May 2015, though at that time they indicated it was not yet known if the band would release an LP, an EP, or just one or two singles, as that would depend on the mood and creativity.
 However, they later revealed that they had worked on the album for several years in secret.

 The band explained during a concert on 5 June 2015 that they do not consider themselves a reunited band, but a re-activated band.
 The band's first new single in 19 years, "I Would If I Could but I Can't", was aired on the Danish radio station DR P3 on 5 January 2015.
 Their first performance of their second reunion was during "Sport 2014", a Danish sports ceremony, where they also played their single.
-The second single, "Made to Believe", was released on April 10, 2015 in honor of their tour start.
+The second single, "Made to Believe", was released on 10 April 2015 in honor of their tour start.
 The band among others toured through Denmark, played at Bospop in the Netherlands, and held several concerts in Japan.
 Before the tour, a secret rehearsal concert was performed in the same small club in Valby where they held their first larger performance in 1989, to which they invited former classmates of the band members.

-On 6 November 2015, a biography of the band was released entitled "Dizzy Mizz Lizzy – en drengedrøm" ("Dizzy Mizz Lizzy – A Boy's Dream"), written by Jan Poulsen.
+On 6 November 2015, a biography of the band was released entitled Dizzy Mizz Lizzy: En drengedrøm (which means Dizzy Mizz Lizzy: A Boy's Dream), written by Jan Poulsen.
 On 7 November 2015, they performed at the Danish Grammy ceremony, where Christensen won the IFPI's Ærespris (Honorary Award), which is considered the most prestigious prize a Danish musician can be awarded.
 On 12 March 2016, they performed a show for Rockpalast.

 The band's third studio album, Forward in Reverse was released on 20 April 2016, which was their first collection of new material in 20 years, after Rotator from 24 May 1996.
 In anticipation of the album, "Brainless" was released as the third single on 1 April 2016.
 It received the GAFFA Award for Danish album of the year and Danish rock album of the year for 2016.
 The album's release was followed by an extensive tour of festivals and clubs in Denmark, and concerts in Japan, the Netherlands and Germany, playing their last show in support of the album on 10 June 2017 in Berlin.